sergioquadros/coursera_machineLearning/mlProject.md

 testing %<>% select(c(index_cor,final))
 ```

-I made the predicting with _Random Forest_ algorithm in _caret_ package with K-fold equals 10 and repeated five times; the optimistic estimate of accuracy with cross validation into training set is 0.75 +/- 0.07 (errors' range between 19.0% and 26.8%), see below:
+I made the predicting with _Random Forest_ algorithm in _caret_ package with K-fold equals 10 and repeated five times; the optimistic estimate of accuracy with cross validation into training set is 0.75 $\pm $ 0.07 (errors' range between 19.0% and 26.8%), see below:

 ```r